Finding Freelance Writing Jobs

-If you’ve never used LinkedIn before, it’s essentially a designed to be a digital resume.
-BUT, LinkedIn is so much more.
-Not only can you connect with people in your industry and publish articles, you can use it to connect with your dream clients, market your freelance business and even find jobs.
+If you've never used LinkedIn before, it's essentially a designed to be a digital resume.
+But, LinkedIn is so much more.
+Not only can you connect with people in your industry and publish articles, but you can also use it to connect with your dream clients, market your freelance business and even find jobs.

 Alina Bradford does an amazing job of outlining how to use LinkedIn to find freelance writing jobs in her book, The Fluff-Free Freelance Writing Master Course.
 Her book is one of the top 5 books I recommend to freelance writers because of the amazing insight Alina provides.
 Check out this post to see how you can get it for free!

 If you've ever looked for a new job, there's a pretty good chance you've consulted job boards like Indeed, JobsHQ or Monster.
 This works for freelance writing gigs too!